SuperDARNCanada/data_flow/README.md

 specified in `config.sh`), and restructure all site files to array format.
 Files are converted and restructured on the site storage and organized in respective directories.
 Triggered via site-linux.daemon when rsync_to_nas finishes executing.
-3. site-linux/rsync_to_campus: Moves rawacf DMAP and array files from the site storage to the university campus server at sdc-serv.
+3. site-linux/plot_antennas_iq: reads in the antennas iq files after the previous script has run.
+Creates plots of the iq data for each rx path using the last generated file.
 Triggered via site-linux.daemon when convert_and_restructure finishes executing.
+4. site-linux/rsync_to_campus: Moves rawacf DMAP, array files, and iq plots from the site storage to the university campus server at sdc-serv.
+Triggered via site-linux.daemon when plot_antennas_iq finishes executing.
-4. campus/convert_on_campus: Converts rawacf array files to DMAP files for sites specified in `config.sh`.
+5. campus/convert_on_campus: Converts rawacf array files to DMAP files for sites specified in `config.sh`.
 Sites that don't need to convert anything just skip to end of script.
 Triggered via campus.daemon when rsync_to_campus finishes executing.
-5. campus/distribute_borealis_files: Copy DMAP files to respective directories for distribution to other institutions, the Globus mirror, and Cedar.
+6. campus/distribute_borealis_files: Copy DMAP files to respective directories for distribution to other institutions, the Globus mirror, and Cedar.
 Backs up DMAP and array files to the campus NAS.
 Triggered via campus.daemon when convert_on_campus finishes executing.
+7. campus/archive_iq_plots: Archives any iq plots on campus that are over 24 hours old by converting them to a thumbnail format.
+Triggered via campus.daemon when distribute_borealis_files finishes executing.

 Each script is triggered by an inotify daemon unique to each computer.
 These daemons run on each of